Rapsssito/react-native-background-actions/README.md

 <summary>Manually link the library on iOS</summary>

 1. In XCode, in the project navigator, right click `Libraries` ➜ `Add Files to [your project's name]`
-2. Go to `node_modules` ➜ `react-native-background-actions` and add `TcpSocket.xcodeproj`
+2. Go to `node_modules` ➜ `react-native-background-actions` and add `RNBackgroundActions.xcodeproj`
 3. In XCode, in the project navigator, select your project.
-Add `libTcpSocket.a` to your project's `Build Phases` ➜ `Link Binary With Libraries`
+Add `libRNBackgroundActions.a` to your project's `Build Phases` ➜ `Link Binary With Libraries`
 4. Run your project (`Cmd+R`)<
 </details>